-The Asian American Resource Center (AARC) offers a quarterly rotating Community Exhibit Program for local artists to display work that explores the Asian American Pacific Islander (AAPI) perspective.
-We strive to promote both the creative endeavors of Asian American Pacific Islander artists and to showcase artists or organizations who celebrate the community, its dynamic heritage and contemporary identity through artistic subject matter.
-We encourage both emerging and established artists of all disciplines to apply.
-There are multiple exhibit spaces including a lively ballroom, foyer, display cases and exhibit halls looking out to a beautiful Zen Garden.
+The City of Austin’s Asian American Resource Center (AARC) offers an annual Community Exhibit Program for artists who identify as Asian American Pacific Islander (AAPI) to display art and cultural objects that explore their unique perspectives.
+We encourage multidisciplinary emerging and established artists, collectors, and curators with culturally significant collections to apply.
+There are multiple exhibit spaces including a lively ballroom, sun lit foyer, display cases and exhibit halls that look out to a beautiful Zen Garden.
 While this is an Austin-based program, we welcome national and international submissions.

-The AARC invites individual artists working in various media as well as curators, galleries, and organizations to submit a call for exhibits application along with supporting materials to include:
+The AARC invites individual artists working in various media as well as artist teams, curators, galleries, community groups, and organizations to submit an application along with supporting materials to include:

-- Artwork images: If this is a solo exhibit or an exhibit with 2 or 3 artists, each artist must submit 10-20 jpeg sample images (no larger than 1024 x 768 pixels at 300 dpi) of artwork.
-If this is a group exhibit (4+ artists), the curator, gallery, or organization must submit 3-5 jpeg sample images of artwork by EACH participating artist.
-All works of art must be completed in the past 5 years.
+- Artwork images: If this is a solo exhibit, the artist must submit 10-20 high quality (3500 pixels x 3500 pixels or larger), sample images of artwork.
+If this is a group exhibit (2 or more artists), the curator, gallery, or organizers must submit 3-5 sample images of artwork by EACH participating artist.

-- Image list: Include the following information for each uploaded image: Name of artist, title of work, medium, dimensions (height x width x depth), and date completed.
+- Image list: Include the following information for each uploaded image: Name of artist, title of work, medium, dimensions (height x width x depth or duration), and date completed.

-- Exhibit statement: Briefly describe the medium, artistic process, and inspiration of the art.
-Explain the message you would like to convey through this exhibit.
+- Exhibit statement: Describe the medium, artistic process, and inspiration of the art.
+Explain the message or concept you would like to convey through this exhibit.

-Applications are reviewed and selected by a different panel of jurors each year (names are not disclosed) to promote a balanced season.
-Applicants are not guaranteed a slot.
-Final selections and programming are approved by the Asian American Resource Center Management.
+Selection Applications are reviewed and selected by an anonymous panel to promote a balanced season.
+The selection panel consists of 3-5 AAPI professionals who work in fine arts, arts and crafts, curation, history, education, and community organizing.
+Applicants are not guaranteed an exhibit.
+Final selections and programming are approved by the Asian American Resource Center management.
 The criteria used by the panel is broad.
-Jurors rate applications on criteria such as quality, content, AAPI perspective and how the work represents or speaks to Austin audiences.
-Additional criteria is taken into consideration, such as showing strong and relevant themes, creating a season diverse in mediums, subject matter, artists and/or collaborations, with the exception of our education partners.
+Jurors rate applications on criteria such as technical accomplishment, content, AAPI perspective and how the work represents or speaks to Austin audiences.
+Additional criteria is taken into consideration, such as showing strong and relevant themes; and creating a season diverse in mediums, subject matter, and artists’ backgrounds.